Lexicon Devil: Release and artwork

 Back cover of the Lexicon Devil EP, whose artwork illustrates Crash's sympathetic stance towards fascism.

 Lexicon Devil was released as a 7-inch vinyl record in May 1978, (Note: Slash #SCAM 101) with about 1,000 copies pressed, most of them available through mail order from the punk zine Slash.

 In order to promote their EP at the time of its release, the band proposed an advertisement displaying Nazi iconography accompanied with the darkly humorous slogan "Six million Jews can't be wrong", (Note: "People get bothered by racial slurs and stuff.
 I happen to know lots of them.
 I say them because they're funny.
 I guess it's funny because they bother people."

 – Darby Crash) but Slash deemed it potentially controversial and refused to print it.

 Conceptually linked to the lyrical content of the record, which is a reflection of the messianic and apocalyptic obsessions of Crash, the cover art for Lexicon Devil is notorious for its contentious imagery.
-The front cover features a Nazi propaganda painting by Hubert Lanzinger from ca. 1935 portraying a glorified Adolf Hitler; while the back cover, in ideological contrast, reproduces an anti-fascist political cartoon by Arthur Szyk from 1942 which portrays Hermann Göring, the Grim Reaper, Benito Mussolini, and Hirohito, who are humorously featured as alter egos of Crash, Lorna Doom, (the) Drummer (Nicky Beat at the time), and Pat Smear, respectively.
+The front cover features The Standard Bearer, a Nazi propaganda painting by Hubert Lanzinger from ca. 1935 portraying a glorified Adolf Hitler; while the back cover, in ideological contrast, reproduces an anti-fascist political cartoon by Arthur Szyk from 1942 which portrays Hermann Göring, the Grim Reaper, Benito Mussolini, and Hirohito, who are humorously featured as alter egos of Crash, Lorna Doom, (the) Drummer (Nicky Beat at the time), and Pat Smear, respectively.
 The EP's artwork was printed in black ink on red, deep pink, golden and yellow paper record sleeves.